-Question 1 in the Character and Fitness section of the application requires candidates to report any disciplinary action, related to code of conduct, taken against them at any college or university; Question 2, any academic probation, warning, suspension and/or dismissal.
+Question 1 in the Character and Fitness section of the application requires candidates to report any disciplinary action, related to code of conduct, taken against them at any college or university.
+Question 2 refers to any academic probation, warning, suspension and/or dismissal related to academic performance.
 Questions 3-5 are about specific violations of law, including any traffic violation resulting in a fine over $200, or which resulted in revocation or suspension of a candidate’s driver’s license.

 Applicants must respond completely and accurately to all questions on the law school application.
 Please note that the existence of a criminal history will not, by itself, disqualify an applicant for admission.

 Applicants answering “yes” to any question must provide both a detailed explanation for each response and official documentation from the college/university or court documenting the final disposition of each occurrence.
 For Question 2, your transcript from the associated institution should suffice as the required official documentation.
 Official documents must clearly identify the agency that is providing the disposition of the incident.
 Official documents obtained from an online source must include a web address (URL).

 Applicants who are uncertain about their academic and/or disciplinary history should contact the appropriate office at each college or university attended.
-(Current or former UF students should contact Student Judicial Affairs at 202 Peabody Hall, P.O.
+(Current or former UF students should contact Student Conduct and Conflict Resolution at 202 Peabody Hall, P.O.
 Box 114075, Gainesville, FL 32611, phone 352-392-1261).